bluekvirus/vm-webdev/README.md

 ```
 sudo bash synced_folder/getting-started.sh
 ```
-4. Open the work directory with your favourite text editor and start coding!

-You will now have an empty `projects` folder, a `www` folder and a `settings` folder with default nginx setup.
+Now, open the work directory with your favourite text editor and start coding!
+The directory is shared into the box as `~/synced_folder`.
+You will also have an empty `projects` folder, a `www` folder and a `settings` folder there with a default nginx setup.

-**Note**: You can use multiple boxes but for development purpose only one or two would be enough.
+**Note**: You can use multiple boxes but for development purposes only one or two would be enough.
 You can put all your web applications under the `projects` folder and share the web server, database(s), cache server(s) and message queue(s).
 If you want to test deployment or want to use a DevOps environment for development please consider using [Docker](https://www.docker.com/) containers